Safe Administration of Moderate Sedation

 At the end of this course, the learner will be able to:

-1. Define the role of the procedural RN who is providing care to a patient receiving moderate sedation.
+1. Define the role of the procedural RN who provides care to a patient receiving moderate sedation.

 2. Describe the distinct characteristics of mild, moderate, and deep sedation (anesthesia).